 Runtastic Runtastic is my go-to app that I use when I go for a run, explore the region by bike and even when I go for a walk.
 It is a simple way to track your kilometers and calorie consumption.
 It also has some nice networking features which help you stay motivated.

 Freeletics Freeletics has different components, depending on what you want: Bodyweight, gym, nutrition, and running.
 I’ve only used the bodyweight programs before and they are between 10 and 30 minutes and can be done without any equipment.
-The training is based on your personal characteristics, like weights, age
+The training is based on your personal characteristics, like weights, age and abilities.
+Very intense workouts you can do from anywhere.

 4. Bring Fitness Clothing